SFTtech/openage/doc/ideas/gameplay.md

  - destructible just by mangonel-line or trebuchet (ground attack units) and maybe decay over time or usage, repairable (or not?)
  - uses stone, maybe 1/3 the cost of a stonewall

+ - Ideas of the original developers:
+   - Roads improve trade by allowing trade units to move more quickly over the terrain
+   - Neutral to all players
+   - Build automatically
+   - Progressive
+   - Decay when not used
+   - Appearance and quality depends on traffic (matted grass, dirt path, etc.)

 New Units
 -------------